 At the end of the call, the student thanked Calvo and told her that she had explained it using different examples than those used in class, which was helpful.
 Calvo says, “That was the best compliment I got, and I will always remember that.”

-FEBRUARY 2020 UPDATE: A challenge grant has been established to support Homework Hotline and ensure its future.
+FEBRUARY 2020 UPDATE: A challenge grant has been established to support Homework Hotline and help ensure its future.
 All donations (up to a total of $25,000) will be matched dollar-for-dollar.
 To learn more, contact Marcy Rodriguez, associate director of development, email@example.com or 909.607.9139.